7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Can I grow microgreens in this kit without grow lights?

 Yes!
-"We don't have grow lights—we just use the tray on a window sill—and even though the grows do take a bit longer, they still produce excellent results." — Customer Review
+"We don't have grow lights.
+We just use the tray on a window sill, and even though the grows do take a bit longer, they still produce excellent results." — Customer Review

 Place the tray on a bright windowsill (south-facing is best).
 Grows will take a few days longer than with artificial lights, but results are still excellent.
 Rotate the tray daily for even growth.
+If you decide to add lights later, check our complete lighting guide.

 How many kits do I need for continuous harvests?